MycoMatics/eNano/README.md

    - Join OTU table with taxonomy table
    - Vsearch creates a match_list which can be used in LULU for curating OTU table

-4. **lulu curation of OTU table**: This step uses output from step 3 to curate the OTU table by implementing the lulu algorithm.
+4. **lulu curation of OTU table**: This step uses output from step 3 to curate the OTU table running the lulu algorithm as implemented in mumu.
 The results are outputted in the main folder.
 The steps include:
-   !!This step is skipped by default as several errors easily pop-up depending on the system and R install
-   !!The script as is should be able to run on WSL2
-   !!If errors can not be resolved, Check out the [LULU repository](https://github.com/tobiasgf/lulu) and run seperately in R using match_list from step 3.
-   - Run R from  terminal
-      + Get output directory, load otu-table and match list
+   - runs mumu using otu-table and match list
-      + Load lulu and dplyr (and install if required via devtools)
-      + Run lulu and output curated table
-      + Write the number of curated OTUs to log file
-   - Join curated otu-table with taxonomy table
+   - join curated otu-table with taxonomy table

-5) **aggregation at species-level** uses OTU table from steps 3 and 4 to aggregate OTUs at species-level - outputted in the main folder.
+5) **aggregation at species-level** uses OTU table from step 3 and if present LULU table from step 4 to aggregate OTUs at species-level - outputted in the main folder.
-    - runs R from terminal
+    - runs python
-      + get output directory, load otu-table and match list
-        + load stringr and dplyr
-        + load and run SH_table function to agrgegate OTUs at Species level
+        + takes OTU_TAX table and if present OTU_LULU table
+        + filters on sintax confindence and abundance ° singletons need 0.95 confidence for retention ° multitons need 0.80 confidence for retention
+      + aggregate species-level names of retained OTUs

 ### Workflow
 <img src="./enano_workflow.png" width="720" height="1400" alt="eNano workflow" title="eNano workflow">